mackuba/SafariAutoLoginTest/README.md

 - when the view controller receives the notification from the delegate, it updates the label in the center with the user's name

 So this way you can remember the user between app installations and even before it's installed for the first time, as long as you control the site which sets the cookies and can make it redirect to the custom URL, and as long as the user doesn't clear the cookies in Safari.
 (I've seen an issue though where even after clearing the cookies the SVC was still seeing them, even though Safari didn't - might be a bug in the beta?)

+For the new 2017 version using `SFAuthenticationSession`:

+- the app creates an `SFAuthenticationSession` and saves it in an instance variable (otherwise the popup disappears immediately)
+- it tells is to load exactly the same URL as in SVC and launches it by calling `start()`
+- if authentication succeeds, you get a URL which you can handle the same way as in `application(handleOpenURL:)`, if not, you get an error object

 ## How to test it